johandahlberg/PiperWorkshop/tutorial.md

     cd ~/Desktop/PiperWorkshop
     git pull origin

 To keep things simple `vim` has been installed on the VM.
-Additionally ScalaIDE has been installed (/home/piper/Bin/eclipse/eclipse), though that might be somwhat sluggish on a limited resources VM.
+Additionally ScalaIDE has been installed (/home/piper/Bin/eclipse/eclipse), though that might be somewhat sluggish on a limited resources VM.
 Want to use another editor, feel free to install it (you do have sudo privileges on the VM).

 Part 0: A super quick intro to Scala
 ------------------------------------